-Food trucks and food trailers may be permitted on an intermittent or reoccurring basis within the Overlay District as part of a temporary use permit.
+Food trucks and food trailers may be permitted on an intermittent or reoccurring basis within the Overlay District.
 These special events and food trucks/trailers may be located within parking or open space areas as permitted by the City.
 The number, specific location, and duration or schedule shall be determined with the input of the Overlay District residents, businesses, and property owners so as to limit any conflicts or unintended negative impacts.

-LIGHTING
+SITE LIGHTING

-All site and building lighting shall be LED type of a soft-white or bright-white quality.
+All site and building lighting shall be LED type.
+Fixtures are allowed to have multi-colored capabilities, but are required to have default colored softwhite or bright-white quality.
 All light fixtures shall be downcast in nature and must possess sharp, cut-off qualities to limit off-site glare.
 Wall-pack type light fixtures are prohibited.
 Buildings and signage may be up-cast or downcast illuminated provided said lighting does not shine or glare off or past the sign or building wall.
-A photometric plan and cut-sheets of all light fixtures shall be provided to the City during the site plan and/or building permit review process.
+A photometric plan and cut-sheets of all light fixtures shall be provided to the City during the site plan and/ or building permit review process.